kaorahi/lizgoban/README.md

   * Click "x" mark at the right top of the board to close it and return to the main branch.
 * Implement side by side comparisons of the principal variation and the actual succeeding moves, etc.
 * Add stars to personal exercise book.
 Starred exercises will appear more often.
+* Support restriction of analysis region by Alt+drag like [KaTrain](https://github.com/sanderland/katrain/).
 * Experimentally support [external control of LizGoban](https://github.com/kaorahi/lizgoban/issues/61) from another program.

 ### 0.5.*